imaginaryusername/Reusable_specs/reusable_addresses.md

 Widely used in donation usecases, single-address recipients provide high transparency and easy usability: The recipient does not have to be online to receive funds.
 It is also very easily represented by consumer-friendly handles due to one-to-one mappability, as currently implemented by [CashAccounts](https://gitlab.com/cash-accounts/specification).

-While it provides good usability, security and recoverability, single-address use is terrible in privacy, as one published address allows every person who has ever transacted with the recipient to know all of her other transactions.
+While it provides good usability, security and recoverability, single-address use is terrible in privacy, as one published address allows every person who is aware of her ownership of the address to know all of her other transactions.
 As privacy often also implicates real life safety, this is highly undesirable in the quest to improve usability.

 ***Trusted relaying intermediaries***

 In light of the complications associated with the currently used systems above, some solutions such as OpenCAP and HandCash seek to provide intermediate, always-online services that simply relay HD addresses to senders.
 This solves quite a few problems: Usability can be improved because the server is always online, hence easier to find via lookups from static handles; privacy is theoretically as good as HD wallets as long as one trusts the servers; and recoverability is the same as any seed-based solution.

 However, introducing a third party to relay degrades both security and trustlessness.
 The third party can relay false addresses to senders, resulting in theft, and a service that serves a large number of clients can also be hacked, resulting in massive loss of service and money.
 Furthermore, privacy is always trusted to the server, and existing solutions generally rely on DNS as an identifier to senders, making it difficult for recipients who wish to remain trustlessly private to run their own servers.
-As time goes on, we can expect such services to concentrate in fewer and fewer hands, where their trusted nature will increase the attack surfaces for both security and privacy even if the operators remain well-intented.
+As time goes on, we can expect such services to concentrate in fewer and fewer hands, where their trusted nature will increase the attack surfaces for both security and privacy even if the operators' intentions remain good.

 ***BIP-47 Payment codes***